wkCircle/DAAD-German-School-Crawler/README.md

 | http<span>s://</span>w<span>ww.da... | Engineering Science | RWTH Aachen University | Aachen |German | 3 semesters| Master (Master of Science)| | | A first degree is a requirement...| https://... | open admission|	Summer and Winter Semester| 09.10.2017 - 02.02.2018 | http:... |	International...
 Tel.: 0241 80-90660 |	internatio<span>nal@</span>rwth-aachen.de | ht<span>tp://ww</span>w.campus... |

 ### web2tinyURL.py (optional)
-This program does nothin but change all web links into smaller version by submitting our links to [tinyurl](https://tinyurl.com/).
+This file does nothin but change all web links into shorter version by submitting our links to [tinyurl](https://tinyurl.com/).
-I make this function because some of my users said a smaller web string makes the cell in Excel more compact and make it more beautiful as a whole.
+I make this function because some of my users said a shorter web string makes the cell in Excel more compact and make it more beautiful as a whole.
 If you wish to use this function please take a look at the following steps.

 * Modify the setting in the source code file *web2tinyURL.py*: Notice that you should input an source file.
 The program will keep writing data into output file while running.
 The output file name is <source file name> + '_tinyurl.csv'.
 And it is outputed under the same directory as the source data.
    ```